Our Services

 Helpful Resources

-Chest pain that eases when sitting up but worsens when lying flat often signals irritation of the pericardium, pleura, or chest wall rather than a coronary blockage.
-Doctors triage these symptoms by assessing vital signs, taking a focused history, performing a physical exam, and using ECG, blood tests, and imaging to rule out emergencies and pinpoint causes like pericarditis, pleurisy, costochondritis, or reflux.
+Chest pain that improves when sitting up but worsens lying flat often points to irritation of the pericardium, pleura, or chest wall rather than a coronary blockage.
+Common causes include pericarditis, pleurisy, costochondritis, and acid reflux.

 See below for important factors that can influence your next steps in care.